SSRF-vs-Developers/.github/profile/README.md

 ## CPG Generation
 For recent versions, check out the sister organization: https://www.github.com/PHP-CPG/

+The corresponding author for the CPG generator is Simon Koch.

 To use our specific versions, e.g., for the academic artifact evaluation, use the Dockerfiles provided in https://github.com/SSRF-vs-Developers/CpgGeneration.
 They use pinned versions.